CoYLaB/dynu_ip_update/README.md

 # Dynu IP Update Script

 Simple script to update the [Dynu](https://www.dynu.com/) A record for a host with the IP of the current machine.
-This comes particularly useful for cloud instances that do not use static IPs (an AWS EC2 cloud-init example is given below).
+This comes particularly useful for cloud instances that do not use static IPs (an AWS EC2 cloud-init example is given below) or alternatively to access home computers connected to the Internet via broadband.

 The host name is retrieved from the configuration file `<install>/dynu.cfg`.
 The configuration file also contains the Dynu API token required to make the API calls for updating the record.